A Mississippi State University senior interior design major recently received a national furniture design scholarship.

 "Designers like Eero Saarinen created furniture that truly defined the time period," he said.
 "Like many others, I look to his work for inspiration.
 I wanted my chair to incorporate the slopes, waves and dips found throughout patterns typically found in the '50s.
 Those patterns – paired with the similar shapes and movement in the image of the waterfall – completed my inspiration and led to my final design concept."

-The scholarship is supported by the International Furniture Design Association (IFDA) Carolinas Chapter.
+The scholarship is supported by the IFDA Carolinas Chapter.
 It is open to currently enrolled post-secondary students whose emphasis is on residential furniture design.

 After graduation, Reynolds plans to work as a commercial interior designer and is interested in learning more about the product design field.